PeihengLu/pe-hub/models/README.md

 ### OPED
+- For inferencing, OPED only requires three columns in a dataframe:
+  - 'Target(47bp)'
+  - 'PBS'
+  - 'RT'

-The path to the prediction model and the trained weights:
+- Path to the trained weights:

-`/home/peiheng/development/pe-db/models/OPED/pegRNA_PredictingCodes`
+  - `/home/peiheng/development/pe-db/models/OPED/pegRNA_PredictingCodes`
+- The pickled model was training using pytorch 1.18.1, compatibility issue will occur with pytorch 2.0.0 and above.